Salvation

 In the New Testament believers are described as 'a holy priesthood' and 'a holy nation' (1Pe 2:5,9).
 God has taken us, cleansed us by the blood of his Son, and set us apart for his service.
 That aspect of holiness is complete when we turn to Christ.

-The second meaning of holinessmanifesting the moral and spiritual character of Godis the result of a continual refining process in our lives, by his Spirit.
+The second meaning of holiness—manifesting the moral purity and nature of God—is the result of a continual refining process in our lives by his Spirit.

 Saved from our sins

-Jesus saves us, not only by atoning for our sins so that the sins we've committed can be forgiven (1Jo 2:12), but also by saving us from our sinssetting us free from the sinful way of life that was leading us to hell.
+Jesus saves us, not only by atoning for our sins so that the sins we have committed can be forgiven (1Jo 2:1–2), but also by saving us from our sins—setting us free from the sinful way of life that was taking us to hell.
 If all Jesus did was to forgive us our sins he would be the Forgiver of the world.
 But he isn't, he's the Saviour of the world (Joh 4:42).

 Salvation is not about sinning, confessing it to God, receiving forgiveness through Christ and then going back to our sins.
 Of such the proverbs are true: 'A dog returns to its vomit,' and, 'A sow that is washed returns to her wallowing in the mud (2Pe 2:22)'.
 On the contrary, the salvation God provides involves a lifestyle change.

-Christians who continue to live sinful lives will not be saved (Eph 5:37): we need to be rescued from our sins to receive salvation.
-That process is called 'sanctification' and is performed in our lives by Christ's indwelling Spirit.
+Christians who continue to live sinful lives will not be saved (Gal 5:19–21; Eph 5:3–7).
+We need to be rescued from our sins to receive salvation.
+That is performed in our lives by Christ's indwelling Spirit.

-When Jesus comes to dwell in us by his Spirit (Gal 4:6) he gives us the power to resist sin: he breaks sin's control over our lives.
-Before that time we were slaves to sin, we couldn't help but obey our sinful desires.
-But now, by his Spirit, we can put to death the misdeeds of our body (Rom 8:13) and become slaves to righteousness (Rom 6:158).
+When we are born again, Jesus comes to dwell in us by his Spirit (Gal 4:6) and gives us the power to resist sin.
+He breaks sin's control over our lives.
+Before that time we were slaves to sin; we couldn't stop obeying the sinful desires of our hearts.
+But now, by his Spirit, we can put to death the misdeeds of our body (Rom 8:13) and become slaves to righteousness (Rom 6:15–8).

 Make every effort to live in peace with everyone and to be holy; without holiness no one will see the Lord.
 (Heb 12:14)

 If no one will see the Lord without holiness, then holiness is necessary for salvation.
-If that is so, then what standard of holiness must we attain in order to be saved?
+If that is so, then what level of holiness must we attain in order to be saved?
 The Bible doesn't tell us.
-So is it possible to know that we'll be accepted by God on that day?
-Yes, it is.
-Peter wrote:
+So can we be sure that we will be saved?
+Yes, we can.

-For this very reason, make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, mutual affection; and to mutual affection, love.
+For this very reason, make every effort to add to your faith goodness [Greek moral excellence]; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, mutual affection; and to mutual affection, love.
 For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.
-(2Pe 1:58)
+But whoever does not have them is short-sighted and blind, forgetting that they have been cleansed from their past sins.
+(2Pe 1:5–9)

-Because God has given us the power to live a holy life, we must yield to his Spirit and make every effort to live that life.
-We must add to our faith, goodness; and to goodness, knowledge; and to knowledge, self-control etc.
+In order to live a godly life, we are to make every effort to add to our faith moral excellence; and to moral excellence, knowledge; and to knowledge, self-control etc.

-The Greek word translated 'election' in the New Testament means election, selection, choice.
+The Greek word translated 'election' in v10 means election, selection, choice.
 It's being chosen by God for salvation.
-God calls us to the salvation he has chosen us for by his Spirit.
-We confirm that we've been called to, and chosen for, salvation by the way that we live.
+And the Greek word translated 'confirm' means sure, certain.
+We make the salvation God has called us to, and chosen us for, sure and certain by the things that we do.

-The Greek word translated 'stumble' in v10 means to stumble or to fall.
-It's to stop walking as God wants us to walk, which is in obedience to his commands (2Jo :6).
-If we do that we can lose our salvation (Mat 18:69).
+The Greek word translated 'stumble' in v10 means to stumble, trip, fall.
+It's to stop walking in obedience to God's commands (2Jo 1:6).
+If we do that, we can lose our salvation (Mat 18:8–9).

-However, if we make every effort to add to our faith the qualities listed in 2Pe 1:57, that will never happen.
-Instead, we'll receive a rich welcome into the eternal kingdom of our Lord and Saviour Jesus Christ.
+However, if we make every effort to add to our faith the qualities listed in 2Pe 1:5–7 that will never happen and we will receive a rich welcome into the eternal kingdom of our Lord and Saviour Jesus Christ.
 That is the promise of God.
-So we can be sure we'll attain the level of holiness required for salvation if we make every effort to attain it.
+So we can be sure that we will attain the levels of holiness and godliness required for salvation if we make every effort to attain them.

 Michael Graham